You have received a tax assessment from the Dutch Tax and Customs Administration, but you don’t agree with it. You can submit an objection.

 How to object

 The letter in which the Tax Administration tells you how much you have to pay is called the assessment.
 In this letter you will also find information on how to object.
 You have to explain why you are objecting: this is called the motivation.
 Make sure your objection reaches the Tax Administration in time.
 Usually, this is within 6 weeks after the assessment date.
-Filing an objection is free of cost.
 How to file an objection and where to send it is also explained on the Tax Administration website.

 In your objection, indicate the part of the assessment you disagree with.
 The Dutch Tax and Customs Administration views your objection as a request for suspension of payment.
 If you object to part of the total sum, you will only be granted a postponement for that part.
 You have to pay the rest of the amount on time.

 You get a payment extension for the period it takes the Tax Administration to respond to your objection.
-If it is denied, you have to pay tax collection interest (in Dutch) over the amount you objected to.
+If it is denied, you have to pay tax collection interest (in Dutch) over the amount you still need to pay after the Tax Administration has issued its decision.

 After you have filed your objection